Samsung DeX can connect to your PC or Mac, allowing you to run Android applications within Windows and macOS.

 Samsung also partners with a range of government and private sector stakeholders on the Department of Homeland Security (DHS) Information and Communications Technology (ICT) Task Force.
 This is an essential part of our commitment to taking a leadership role in managing risk to the global ICT supply chain.

 Depending on agency mission or business requirements, there may be situations where pushing a security or OS update to users’ devices needs to be scheduled for a later date.
-Using Samsung’s E-FOTA One service, an agency’s IT management can monitor and control which patches are pushed to devices and when, ensuring that updates won’t interrupt critical operations across the agency.
+Using Samsung’s Knox E-FOTA solution, an agency’s IT management can monitor and control which patches are pushed to devices and when, ensuring that updates won’t interrupt critical operations across the agency.